shader-slang/slang/docs/api-users-guide.md

 const char* spGetBuildTagString();
 ```

-This assumes Slang has been built with the C++ multi-threaded runtime, as is the default.
+This assumes Slang has been built with the C++ multithreaded runtime, as is the default.

 All other functions and methods are not [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)) and can only execute on a single thread.
 More precisely function and methods can only be called on a *single* thread at *any one time*.
 This means for example a global session can be used across multiple threads, as long as some synchronisation enforces that only one thread can be in a Slang call at any one time.

 A Slang compile request/s (`slang::ICompileRequest` or `SlangCompileRequest`) can be thought of belonging to the Slang global session (`slang::IGlobalSession` or `SlangSession`) it was created from.
 Note that *creating* a global session is currently a fairly costly process, whereas the cost of creating and destroying a request is relatively small.

-The *simplest* way to multi-thread would be for a thread to
+The *simplest* way to multithread would be for a thread to

 * Create a global session
 * Create request/s from that session